 Enrollment in Texas postsecondary institutions has increased and diversified over time.
 Between 2007 and 2017, four-year public university enrollment grew by 38 percentage points, and two-year public institutions saw an increase of 12 points.
 More than 60% of the Texas postsecondary population are students of color, and about half receive Pell grants due to financial need.

 Despite these positive changes, disparities among racial/ethnic, socioeconomic, and other groups persist, and completion remains a challenge for all student groups.
-Overall, only 22 of every 100 Texas students who entered the eighth grade in 2007 completed a postsecondary degree or certificate within ten years.
+Overall, only 22 of every 100 Texas students who entered the eighth grade in 2007 completed a postsecondary degree or certificate within eleven years.

 GTF supports efforts of secondary and postsecondary education systems to effectively serve students from all backgrounds to complete postsecondary credentials by: